prisma-labs/graphql-framework-experiment/README.md

 ```
-Please beware that this is a prototype.
-Do not under any circumstances
-use it for production or other serious endeavour.
+Please beware that this is a PROTOTYPE.
+Do NOT use this for serious work.
 Thanks! 🎃
 ```

 # pumpkins <!-- omit in toc -->